Machine Learning for Computational Imaging

 Faculty: Ulugbek Kamilov

-In image restoration, the goal is to build algorithms for clearing images from undesired artifacts such as camera blur or sensor noise.
-REU students will work on advanced algorithms for image restoration that are based on large-scale optimization and machine learning.
+Computational imaging often deals with the problem of forming images free of artifacts and noise.
+REU students will work on advanced algorithms for image restoration that are based on integration of optimization and machine learning.
 We have developed a family of such techniques that use learned information, such as natural image features, to generate clean images from the corrupt ones.
-REU students will have an opportunity to contribute to this exciting research area and learn the cutting edge imaging algorithms.
+REU students will have an opportunity to learn about real-world problems in biomedical imaging, study cutting edge imaging technology, and contribute to this exciting research area.

-Skills Required: Familiarity with image processing and machine learning.
-Proficiency with MATLAB or Python.
+Familiarity with image processing and machine learning.
+Proficiency with Python or Matlab.

 Large-Scale Optimization for Machine Learning